StudyFrenchSpanish

 Syllabus

-The syllabus of the entrance is subject to variation for different universities.
+The entrance syllabus is subject to variation for different universities.

-It comprises various research areas like language characteristics, culture and customs, translation, literary studies, teaching methodology, folklore education, comparative literature, literary theory and criticism, and many more.
+It comprises various research areas, such as language characteristics, culture and customs, translation, literary studies, teaching methodology, folklore education, comparative literature, literary theory and criticism, and many more.

 The entrance test also includes various research tools, qualitative parameters for researching, hypothesis, process, types of research, intercultural and interdisciplinary knowledge, bibliography, design, scope, limitations of the research work, and various writing aspects.

-The syllabus will be more specific as per language.
+The syllabus will be more specific in terms of language.

-For illustration, Ph.D. in French requires you to prepare for the French language, in-depth familiarity of translation, literature, the culture of Francophone studies, and didactics of French as a foreign language.
+For illustration, a Ph.D. in French requires preparation for the French language, in-depth familiarity with translation, literature, the culture of Francophone studies, and didactics of French as a foreign language.

 You may need skills in additional language to ensure research competence for other specialization areas.